 2. Hire A Real Estate Agent

 If you’re buying a new construction home, you may feel like you can buy without a real estate agent, but you shouldn’t.
-When you hire a real estate agent, he/she represents you.
-The agent working for the builder represents the builder and likely doesn’t have your best interests in mind.
+When you hire a real estate agent, that agent represents you.
+The agent working for the builder represents the builder and may not always have your best interests in mind.

-You want an agent who will watch out for your needs and ensure you’re getting the best possible deal.
-While you won’t use a real estate agent the traditional way to build your own house, you’ll need their expertise when talking with the builder and contractors.
+You’ll want a real estate agent who will watch out for your needs and ensure you’re getting the best possible deal.
+While you won’t use a real estate agent the traditional way to build your house, you’ll need their expertise when talking with the builder and contractors.

 The right real estate agent can also counsel you on upgrades and even certain designs.
 Agents have an eye for detail, and they know value.
 They can quickly tell you if an upgrade is worth it or if you should skip it because it won’t increase the home’s value.

-Like any service, shop around for a real estate agent.
-Interview at least three agents and see which one you feel is the best match.
+As you would for any service, shop around for a real estate agent.
+It’s best to interview at least three agents and see which one you believe is the best match.
 Don’t be afraid to ask tough questions and to gauge the agent’s experience in new construction.

 3. Choose A Location

 Buying a new construction home is about more than the home.
-You should evaluate the area well too.
+You should carefully evaluate the area, too.
 When you buy a home, you invest in the neighborhood.
-Not only do you want a home that fits in well with the area (building a 4,000 square foot home in an area with 1,000 square foot homes won’t work), but you want it in a neighborhood that you fit in well with.
+Not only do you want a home that fits in well with the area (building a 4,000-square foot home in an area with 1,000-square foot homes won’t work), but you’ll want it in a neighborhood that you fit in well with.

 When you’re deciding where to live, look at different neighborhoods.
 Evaluate important factors such as the crime rate, schools, accessibility and the distance to your favorite and necessary amenities.